-- Find non-conforming product (within 2 days). - Receive a new certified species (within 10 days). - Receive certified product from a new certified supplier (within 10 days). - Appoint new staff as your Chain of Custody contact person (within 10 days). - Failed to meet the performance criteria in the Labour Eligibility Requirements (for example a Zero Tolerance issue is found during your amfori BSCI audit) (within 2 days). - Change certification body. - Wish to complain about your auditor or certification body.
+- Find non-conforming product (within 2 days). - Receive a new certified species (within 10 days). - Receive certified product by a new supplier (within 10 days). - Appoint new staff as your Chain of Custody contact person (within 10 days). - Failed to meet the labour performance criteria in the Labour Eligibility requirements (for example a Zero Tolerance issue is found during your amfori BSCI audit) (within 2 days). - Add less than or equal to 10% of new sites to the Group certificate (include an updated site list). - Change certification body. - Wish to complain about your auditor or certification body.

-Request written approval from your certification body if you plan to:
+Request approval from your certification body if you plan to:

-- Undertake a new activity that is not already in your certificate's scope. - Use a new subcontractor for processing or packaging of certified seafood. - Buy product certified to a program that shares the Chain of Custody Standard (e.g. ASC). - Add a new site to your certificate.
-(This will also require a full initial audit of the new site.) - Handle under-assessment fish. - Change a site address or company name.
+- Add more than 10% of new sites to the Group certificate (provide evidence that the sites comply with the Standard). - Undertake a new activity that is not already in your certificate's scope (at central office or site level). - Use a new contract processor or packer for certified seafood. - Buy product certified to a program that shares the Chain of Custody Standard (e.g. ASC).